New wave music: 2000s–2010s

-During the 2000s, a number of artists that exploited a diversity of new wave and post-punk influences emerged through the alternative rock scene.
+During the 2000s, a number of artists who exploited a diversity of new wave and post-punk influences emerged through the alternative rock scene.
 In New York, these acts were encompassed by the electroclash and post-punk revival movement, sometimes labeled "New New Wave".

 According to British music journalist Chris Nickson, Scottish band Franz Ferdinand revived both Britpop and the music of the late 1970s "with their New Wave influenced sound".
 AllMusic notes the emergence of these acts "led journalists and music fans to talk about a post-punk/new wave revival" while arguing it was "really more analogous to a continuum, one that could be traced back as early as the mid-'80s".
 In England, the resurgence of indie rock music that emerged through the 2000s post-punk revival scene led to a proliferation of formulaic acts collectively labelled "landfill indie".
-James New of Mumm-Ra, an artist associated with this era, stated "I went into a weird new-wave band, because it felt so saturated seeing the same bands with kids in skinny jeans."
+James New of Mumm-Ra, an artist associated with this era, stated: "I went into a weird new-wave band, because it felt so saturated seeing the same bands with kids in skinny jeans."

-New wave revivalism influenced later internet microgenres such as zolo, bloghouse, chillwave, synthwave and vaporwave.
+New wave revivalism influenced later internet microgenres such as bloghouse, chillwave, synthwave and vaporwave.
 In the mid- to late 2010s, an online internet meme, led to the coining of a microgenre originally known as "devo-core", and later renamed "egg punk".
-The style was pioneered by Indiana band the Coneheads and characterized by the zany, lo-fi and edgier aspects of new wave band Devo.
+The style was pioneered by Indiana band the Coneheads and characterized by the zany, lo-fi, and edgier aspects of new wave band Devo.